* Security concerns dominate eve of Winter Games

-SOCHI, Russia, Feb 6 (Reuters) - Russia said on Thursday its Sochi Olympics were as safe as any place in the West from militant attacks after Washington warned airports and some airlines that toothpaste tubes could be used to smuggle bomb-making materials onto a Russia-bound plane.
+SOCHI, Russia, Feb 6 (Reuters) - Russia said on Thursday its Sochi Winter Olympics were as safe as any place in the West from militant attacks after Washington issued a warning to airports and some airlines that tooth paste tubes could be used to make a bomb on a Russia-bound plane.

 Deputy Prime Minister Dmitry Kozak, speaking on the eve of the opening ceremony, told journalists in Sochi that Russian security services were working with colleagues from Europe and North America.

 ”There is no reason to believe that the level of danger in Sochi is greater than at any other point on the planet, be it Boston, London, New York or Washington.